NatLibFi/NDL-VuFind2-Vagrant/README.md

 - run `vagrant ssh -c "scheduled_alerts"`

 The email address in user profile should receive the messages.
 Note that another test user needs to be set up to run the made-up scheduled alerts again - turning them off and back on _might_ work but this is untested.

+### Unit Tests

+Unit tests can be run in the _ubuntu_ VM if needed - this might come handy especially if developing upstream to vufind.org <a href="https://github.com/vufind-org/vufind">repository</a>.
+A quick example of running a single test (adjust params as needed):
+> vagrant ssh -c "./phing.sh phpunitfaster -Dphpunit_extra_params=/vufind2/module/VuFindConsole/tests/unit-tests/src/VuFindTest/Command/ScheduledSearch/NotifyCommandTest.php"

+For more possibilities see [Using Phing](https://vufind.org/wiki/development:testing:unit_tests#using_phing) in the <a href="https://vufind.org/wiki/development">VuFind Developer Manual</a>.

 ### Troubleshooting